AloiDavide/Endless-Speculation-test/src/site/notes/Characters/Sayo.md

-> [!note]- REDACTED THEORY
-> This blue truth has been hidden with magic for the purpose of not spoiling future long form theories, please come back later.

-</div></div>

-<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

 > [!Note]- Sayo isn't X Beatrice
 > Sayo is distinct from [[Characters/X Beatrice\|X Beatrice]], they are two different people.
 >